jchelly/VirgoDC/README.md

 virgo.mpi.parallel_sort.fetch_elements(arr, index, result=None, comm=None)
 ```
 This function returns a new distributed array containing the elements of `arr`
 with global indexes specified by `index`.
+On one MPI rank the result would just
-The output can be placed in an
+be `arr[index]`.
+The output can be placed in an existing array using the
-existing array using the `result` parameter.
+`result` parameter.

 This function can be used to apply the sorting index returned by
 parallel_sort().

 If `arr` is multidimensional then the index is taken to refer to the first
-axis and the function returns arr[index,...].
+axis.
+I.e. if running with only one MPI rank the function would return
+`arr[index,...]`.

 #### Sorting